 Using several emitters may be useful when, for example, you wish to animate a building starting to burn: with several emitters, fire and smoke may come from several windows or chimneys with varying intensity (see below).

 All these types of emitters have a center that you may place wherever you wish using the X, Y and Z coordinates (the « Z » coordinate is used to set the depth parameter as you have already seen when studying the Keyframer).

-The Tools and Interpolation (Linear, Spline or Polynomial) popup menus are used to define the path to be followed by your emitter source in time.
+The Tools and Interpolation (Linear, Spline or Smooth) popup menus are used to define the path to be followed by your emitter source in time.

 By clicking on the little padlock buttons, it is possible to "lock" your emitters in space so that they cannot be moved along the axis (or axes) of your choice.
 This enables, in particular, avoiding untimely movement.